 Under the overall supervision of the OCHA Head of Office, the Humanitarian Financing Unit (HFU) ensures adequate and efficient management the Fund, including the coordination of allocation processes and oversight of the entire funding cycle from the opening of an allocation to the closure of projects, while providing technical support and policy advice to the HC.

 The HFU maintains accountability requirements, including risk management and operational modalities, as well as coordination with other units of the OCHA Country Office and sub-offices.
-Further, the HFU ensures donor contributions are channelled to partners in compliance with the minimum requirements outlined in the MHF Operational Manual (under revision) and the OCHA’s Global Guidelines for Country-based Pooled Funds.
+Further, the HFU ensures donor contributions are channelled to partners in compliance with the minimum requirements outlined in the MHF Operational Manual (revised in July 2018) and the OCHA’s Operation Handbook for Country-based Pooled Funds (October 2017).